Arizona Cardinals (1-3)

 Minnesota Vikings (2-3)

-A perfect preseason probably camouflaged the cumulative effect of losses due to retirement, defection and even death.
+of losses due to retirement, defection and even death.
 The passing of offensive tackle Korey Stringer means the Vikings have lost four Pro Bowl-caliber offensive linemen in two years, and the highest drafted starter is a fifth-rounder.
 Retirement of running back Robert Smith robs offense of balance and defense has always been a cut-and-paste scenario for Denny Green.
 That wide receiver Randy Moss is the league's biggest "me" guy has never been more apparent.

 Grade: D-plus.